 Types of Trailers

-Flatbed trailers are the most popular and common of the semi-trailer use today.
+Flatbed trailers are the most popular and common of the semi-trailer used today.
 The length is either 48 feet or 53 feet, and the width of 96 or 102 inches.
-Including rub rails and stake pockets on the sides, which generally placed every 2 feet.
+Including rub rails and stake pockets on the sides, which are generally placed every 2 feet.
 Some older trailers are only 45 feet or shorter if used in sets of doubles or triples, often used to haul hay.

 The ever-popular combo with a steel frame and aluminum bed.
 These types often have a wood portion for nailing down dunnage boards, and aluminum.
 Which is the lightest allowing for more cargo to be legally carried without overweight permits.

 Incredibly light and very expensive to purchase, all-aluminum trailers are very slippery when wet.
 They flex more and are easily damaged.
-They also have a natural upwards bend so that when loaded they straighten out to be flatter rather than to sag in the middle under a load.
+They also have a natural upwards bend so that when loaded they straighten out to be flatter rather than sag in the middle under a load.

 A lowboy is a semi-trailer with two drops in deck height: one right after the gooseneck and one right before the wheels.
 This allows the deck to be extremely low compared with other trailers.
 It offers the ability to carry legal loads up to 12 ft (3.66 m) tall, which other trailers cannot.
 Lowboys are used to haul heavy equipment such as bulldozers, industrial equipment, etc.

 Lowboys are designed to carry massive weights.
 2-axle lowboy trailers have a maximum weight of 40,000 pounds.
 Lowboys can go up to 80,000 depending on the number of axles used.

 Lowboy trailers may require additional permits to operate.
 State or municipal regulations should be strictly followed.

 A refrigerated trailer is also known as a reefer trailer.
 Generally used for transporting chilled or frozen products.
 The temperature inside this trailer can be controlled whatever the outside weather is.